For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are some examples of factors that can affect inflation rates:

-• Increased demand for goods or services – If more people are buying more of the same product or service, prices could go up in line with the increased demand.
+• Increased demand for goods or services – If more people buy more of the same product or service, prices could go up in line with the increased demand.

 • A limited supply of goods or services – When goods or services are in limited supply (e.g. gas or oil), prices will likely increase.